Menu Close

 St. Paul’s Church, Malacca.
 Credit: Bjørn Christian Tørrissen / Wikimedia Commons

-Ascending St. Paul’s Hill is a journey both physical and historical, offering visitors a captivating glimpse into Malacca’s storied past.
-Perched majestically atop the hill is the ruins of the 16th-century St. Paul’s Church, a silent sentinel overlooking the city below.
+Ascending St. Paul’s Hill is a journey both physical and historical.
+At the top, the ruins of the old 16th-century St. Paul’s Church stand quietly, watching over the city like they’ve been doing for hundreds of years.

 3. Walk Around the Dutch Square